regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 ### .Scratch.Add

-This will deal with adding or pushing mutliple values to the same variable or key.
+This will deal with adding or pushing multiple values to the same variable or key.

 ~~~go-html-template
 {{ .Scratch.Add "greetings" "Hello" }}